Ed and Lorraine Warren’s 28 Days Cycle Theory, Explained

 Ed and Lorraine Warren are perhaps some of the most famous paranormal investigators in the world.
 The duo stated that they had solved over 10,000 cases with varying degrees of success.
 In 1952, they even established the New England Society for Psychic Research (NESPR), a ghost-hunting group operational as writing.
 Given the plethora of cases that they were a part of, the Warrens authored multiple books regarding their cases and general supernatural knowledge.
 Over the years, some notable ones have been adapted into movies like ‘Annabelle’ and ‘The Conjuring.’

 Given their vast experience within the paranormal industry, the Warrens came up with a concept that, if true, would revolutionize how paranormal investigations are conducted.
-Essentially, Ed and Lorraine claimed that to uncover the secrets of a haunted location fully, the investigators must stay there for a minimum of 28 days.
+Essentially, Ed and Lorraine claimed that to fully uncover the secrets of a haunted location, the investigators must stay there for a minimum of 28 days.
 During that period, they mustn’t have much external communication and try to resolve the case as much as possible.

-The Warrens explained that the time would be far from easy, as usually, investigators would spend a few hours or even a couple of days in a place to establish a connection with spirits in the area.
-However, such an extended stay would agitate the supernatural elements in the area, particularly those of malevolent nature.
+The Warrens explained that the time would be far from easy, as investigators usually spend a few hours or even a couple of days in a place to establish a connection with spirits in the area.
+However, such an extended stay would agitate the supernatural elements in the area, particularly those of a malevolent nature.
 Over time, the veil between the realms of the living and the idea would get thinner before becoming virtually non-existent during the last few days.

 Such an extended stay within the house would be far from smooth for the investigators as the dangerous spirits would try to coerce the new residents into leaving the house.
 After just a few days, the investigators will feel a stronger connection with the paranormal.
 As they continue investigating, the harmful spirits will try and do anything possible to hide their secrets.
 Over time, the paranormal elements might engage in spiritual and supernatural warfare to harm the investigators or have them leave the property.